Germaine Greer collection

 The Malcolm Fraser Collection at the University of Melbourne comprises documents, photographs, books and other material relating to the life, family and career of the Rt Hon.
 Malcolm Fraser, Prime Minister of Australia from 1975 to 1983.

-The Reading Room will change to Summer opening hours, effective from 4 December 2017 to 23 February 2018 inclusive.
-For details on summer hours and closure over the Christmas and New Year period please visit the Reading Room News.News
+For details on summer hours and closure over the Christmas and New Year period please visit the Reading Room Hours.News

 Football Fever reigns in Melbourne this week!
 Yes, you guessed it, the University is closed on Friday 29th September so we can all go and see the parade.
 Our usual services will resume on Monday 2nd October.News

 Les Dalton was a volunteer at UMA from the early 1990s to the 2000s.
 Les passed away in August and UMA would like to extend our condolences to his friends and family.News